AASN2000/Hsv-Live-Tunner/README.md

 # HsvTunner
 This application is a dedicated visual tuning tool for the Color Detecion Aimbot.
 Its sole purpose is to help you find the settings for color detection in a real-time environment.
 It reads from and saves to a config.json

 This tool does not move your mouse or interact with an Arduino.
-It is for visual feedback only.
+It is for visual feedback only, and do NOT run this program with a game with strict anti chese

 #Features